iyanuashiri/celeroku/README.md

-PS: This is a working version/fix/one click deploy to https://github.com/jorilallo/celery-flower-heroku
+PS: This is a working version and one click deploy of https://github.com/jorilallo/celery-flower-heroku